Calenberg Castle: Calenberg Bridge and Mill

-A bridge over the River Leine between Calenberg Fortress and the village of Schulenburg was mentioned in the records as long ago as 1363.
+A bridge over the River Leine between Calenberg Fortress and the village of Schulenburg is mentioned in records dating back to 1363.
 The existing stone bridge with three elliptical arches on two river piers was built in 1751 from chalk sandstone blocks and dated on the coat of arms stone with a monogram of King George II.
 It is protected by traffic lights and may only be crossed in one direction at a time.
-The bridge is a listed monument.
-It was renovated in summer 2008.
+The bridge, renovated in summer 2008, is a listed monument.

 At the end of the Second World War, two citizens from Adensen, Conrad Kösel and Rudolf Ohlmer, wanted to prevent German soldiers from blowing up the bridges at Marienberg and the Leine Bridge at Schulenburg.
 When they arrived at the Marienberg Bridge on 6 April 1945 it had already been blown up.
-Together with Hans Bremer, the owner of the Calenberg Mill, they were able to prevent the Calenberg Bridge being blown.
-Conrad Kösel and Rudolf Ohlmer were shot dead in their car during the retreat on the K 506 road just before Adensen by the advancing tanks of the US Army.
-The Calenberg Bridge had already been prepared for demolition, but Hans Bremer had invited the demolition guard commando of the Volkssturm to vespers and entertained his guests for so long that the bridge was seized by the Allies.
+However, together with Hans Bremer, the owner of the Calenberg Mill, they were able to prevent the Calenberg Bridge being blown up.
+Tragically, Conrad Kösel and Rudolf Ohlmer were shot dead in their car during the retreat on the K 506 road just before Adensen by the advancing tanks of the US Army.
+The Calenberg Bridge had already been prepared for demolition, but Hans Bremer had invited the demolition guard commando of the Volkssturm to vespers and entertained his guests, thereby enabling the allies to seize the bridge before it could be blown up.

 The Calenberg Mill on an island in the Leine river near Schulenburg was a water mill.
-Its predecessor is portrayed on the Merian copperplate (see above).
+Its predecessor is portrayed in the 1654 Merian copperplate of Calenberg Fortress.
 The first Calenberg Mill, however, was located in Calenberg Castle itself.